Documentation

 in REPL

-To enable interactive use, lmstudio-python
+To simplify interactive use, lmstudio-python

 offers a convenience API which manages